New additional HMO licensing scheme designation agreed

 Proposed scheme

 A review of the existing scheme has shown we have made good progress in improving property and management standards within HMO’s.
-We are therefore proposing to renew it for a further five years when the current scheme ends in December.
+We have therefore completed a consultation to renew it for a further five years when the current scheme ends in December.
 The scheme will focus on improving safety, conditions and management of these HMOs, and will help us work together with landlords and tenants to make sure that these homes are well managed and maintained.

 - Summary of proposal for renewal of HMO licensing